Maud le Vavasour, Baroness Butler: Marriages and issue

 Following the death of Theobald in early February 1206, Maud returned to England into the custody of her father, who, having bought the right of marrying her at the price of 1200 marks and two palfreys, gave her in marriage by October 1207, to Fulk FitzWarin.
-Fulk was the son of Fulk FitzWarin and Hawise de Dinan, who subsequent to a violent quarrel with King John of England, was deprived of his lands and property by the vengeful king.
+Fulk was the son of Fulk FitzWarin and Hawise de Dinan, who subsequent to a violent quarrel with John, King of England, was deprived of his lands and property by the vengeful king.
 Fulk then sought refuge in the woods and became an outlaw, with Maud having accompanied him.
 The legendary figures of Robin Hood and Maid Marian are said to be based on Fulk and Maud.

 Maud died in 1226 and Fulke III married again to Clarice D'Auberville.

 By FitzWarin, Maud had two sons and three daughters: